-Elements of Compensation from our Advisor (UHS subsidiary) to our NEOs
+Elements of Compensation from our Advisor (UHS subsidiary) and UHT stock-based compensation to our NEOs

 UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS, serves as Advisor to us under an advisory agreement dated December 24, 1986, and as amended and restated as of January 1, 2019 (the "Advisory Agreement").
 Pursuant to the Advisory Agreement, the Advisor, among other things, provides administrative services to us and to conduct our day-to-day affairs.
-Our officers are all employees of the Advisor and although as of December 31, 2021 we had no salaried employees, our officers do typically receive annual stock-based compensation awards directly from UHT (as discussed below) in the form of performance based restricted stock.
+Our officers are all employees of the Advisor and although as of December 31, 2023 we had no salaried employees, our officers do typically receive annual stock-based compensation awards directly from UHT (as discussed below) in the form of performance based restricted stock.
 In special circumstances, if warranted and deemed appropriate by the Compensation Committee of our Board of Trustees, our officers may also receive special compensation awards in the form of restricted stock and/or cash bonuses.
-There were no special compensation awards made in 2021, 2020 or 2019.
+There were no special compensation awards made in 2023, 2022 or 2021.

 In return for the above-mentioned services, we pay an Advisory Fee to the Advisor.
-While each of our NEOs dedicates a significant portion of their time and effort to rendering services on our behalf, the Advisory Fee (\$4.4 million for 2021) represents an extremely small portion of UHS's pre-tax income (approximately 0.3% for 2021).
-The aggregate compensation our NEOs earned from UHS during 2021 exceeded our Advisory Fee.
+While each of our NEOs dedicates a significant portion of their time and effort to rendering services on our behalf, the Advisory Fee (\$5.3 million for 2023) represents an extremely small portion of UHS's pre-tax income (approximately 0.6% for 2023).
+The aggregate compensation our NEOs earned from UHS during 2023 exceeded our Advisory Fee.
 As a result, our Advisor (UHS) does not directly attribute any portion of the compensation expense it incurs for our NEOs, to services provided by those individuals on our behalf.